flux-framework/rfc/spec_3.rst

 Rank Assignment
 ~~~~~~~~~~~~~~~

 A *node* is defined as a ``flux-broker`` task.
-Each node in a comms
+Each node in a Flux
-session of size N SHALL be assigned a rank in the range of 0 to N - 1.
+instance of size N SHALL be assigned a rank in the range of 0 to N - 1.
 Ranks SHALL be represented by a 32 bit unsigned integer, with the highest
 value of (2:sup:`32` - 3).